JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 7. That your apps build and run with the new AGP version.

 Congratulations!
-You have modernized and optimized the structure of your project.
+You have upgraded your project to be compatible with AGP 9.

 ## What's next